php-dev-br/laravel-doc-pt-br/scout.md

         }
     }

-Some search engines such as Meilisearch will only perform filter operations (`>`, `<`, etc.) on data of the correct type.
+Some search engines such as MeiliSearch will only perform filter operations (`>`, `<`, etc.) on data of the correct type.
 So, when using these search engines and customizing your searchable data, you should ensure that numeric values are cast to their correct type: